Photoshop Image Adjustments vs Adjustment Layers

 And notice that even with three more adjustment layers added above the original two, the file size with the adjustments has not increased at all.
 So unlike standard pixel layers, adjustment layers will not slow Photoshop down no matter how many we add.

 And there we have it!
 If you’re still using image adjustments, hopefully I’ve convinced you that adjustment layers are the better and more flexible way to work.
-And to see adjustment layers in action, check out my related tutorials where I show you how to color grade images and how to create a high contrast black and white effect using a Gradient Map adjustment layer.

 Don't forget, all of these tutorials and more are now available to download as PDFs!